Nes Municipality (Hedmark)

 Nes is a former municipality in the old Hedmark county, Norway.
-The 177 km2 municipality existed from 1838 until its dissolution in 1964 when it became part of Ringsaker Municipality.
+The 177 km2 municipality existed from 1838 until its dissolution in 1964.
+The area is now part of Ringsaker Municipality in the traditional district of Hedmarken.
 The administrative centre was the village of Tingnes where Nes Church is located.
 The largest village in Nes was Stavsjø where the Stavsjø Church is located.
 The municipality included the Nes peninsula and the island of Helgøya which both are surrounded by the large lake Mjøsa, Norway's largest lake.

-History
+Prior to its dissolution in 1964, the 176.9 km2 municipality was the 403rd largest by area out of the 689 municipalities in Norway.
+Nes Municipality was the 206th most populous municipality in Norway with a population of about 4,195.
+The municipality's population density was 23.7 PD/km2 and its population had decreased by 2.5% over the previous 10-year period.

+General information

 The parish of Næs was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Nes (population: 4,184) was merged with the municipality of Furnes (population: 7,288), the municipality of Ringsaker (population: 16,490), and the Hamarsberget and Vikersødegården areas of the municipality of Vang (population: 34) to create the new, larger Ringsaker Municipality.
+On 1 January 1964, the following areas were merged to create a new, much larger Ringsaker Municipality: